Robust Explainer Recommendation for Time Series Classification: Experiments

-This dataset records the counter movement jumps of participants of 3 classes: Normal (jump done correctly), Bend (jump with knee bend), and Stumble (stumble at landing).
-According to the sports expert who recorded this data, the critical area for the first two classes (normal and bend) is the middle part, while that of the final class (stumble) is in the end of the time series records.
-In class Normal, this region is completely flat and indifferent from neighboring time point.
-The same region is characterized by a small hump in case participants' knees in bending posture.
-In the Stumble class, the end of the time series is different from the previous two classes because of its very high, sharp peak due to very wrong landing position.
+The CMJ dataset records the counter movement jumps of participants of 3 classes: Normal (jump done correctly), Bend (jump with knee bend), and Stumble (stumble at landing) (Figure \ref{fig:case-study-vis}).

+According to the domain experts who recorded this data \cite{LeNguyen2019InterpretableRepresentations}, the critical area for the first two classes (NORMAL and BEND) is the middle part, while that of the final class (STUMBLE) is in the end of the time series.
+In class NORMAL, this region is completely flat.
+The same region in class BEND is characterized by a hump in case participants' knees are in bending posture.
+In the STUMBLE class, the end of the time series is different from the previous two classes because of its very high, sharp peak due to a wrong landing position.

-The result of AMEE for various explanation methods is also in Table \ref{tab:result_ucr}.
-The CMJ row shows the top 3 explanations for this dataset are MrSEQL-SHAP (SHAP explanation based on MrSEQL classifier), MrSEQL-LIME (LIME explanation based on MrSEQL classifier), and MrSEQL-SM (saliency map obtained directly from MrSEQL classifier).
-We see a high agreement between these classifiers as they all correctly highlight the corresponding discriminative areas provided by the expert (Figure \ref{fig:case-study-selected}).
-In addition, methods that are pointed out by AMEE as unreliable are also shown to highlight incorrect explanations and do not agree with the opinion of the domain expert (e.g., Integrated Gradient).
+The result of AMEE for all studied explanation methods is also given in Table \ref{tab:result_ucr}.
+The top 3 row show the top 3 explanations for this dataset are MrSEQL-SHAP (SHAP explanation based on MrSEQL classifier), MrSEQL-LIME (LIME explanation based on MrSEQL classifier), and MrSEQL-SM (saliency map obtained directly from MrSEQL classifier).
+We see a high agreement between these explainers as they all correctly highlight the corresponding discriminative areas provided by the expert (Figure \ref{fig:case-study-selected}).
+In addition, methods that are pointed out by AMEE as unreliable are also shown to highlight incorrect regions and do not agree with the opinion of the domain expert (e.g., explanation provided by Integrated Gradient method).